MakeSchool-Tutorials/Rainbow-Checklist/P00-Python-Installation/content.md

 By beginning his day with a simple checklist he can prepare for what the rest of the day will throw at him.

+We are going to write a Python program helps Captain Rainbow decide what he is going to wear.
+Everyday he has to decide what color each of his clothing items will be.
+While this is a fun task on the weekends, it can be extra chllenging during the week when he is trying to get to work on time.

+**Some things to consider:**
+1. There are seven colors in the rainbow, and seven items of clothing to color.
+2. He can never wear the same color on any of his items.
+If he is wearing a purple shoe, he cannnot wear a second purple shoe.
+3. He must wear every color of the rainbow each day.

+Can you help make his mornings easier by developing an algorhythm that will make it easier to pick his clothes?

 ## What you'll need.

 * A computer with Python 3 installed